Today's Top Gainer

 The NRC has formulated the criteria for determining qualifications, positive attributes and independence of Directors in terms of provisions of Section 178(3) of the Act and the Listing Regulations.

-Independence: In accordance with the above criteria, a Director will be considered as an Independent Director if one meets with the criteria for Independent Director as laid down in the Act and Regulation 16(1)(b) of the Listing Regulations.
+Independence: In accordance with the above criteria, a Director will be considered as an Independent Director if he/she meets with the criteria for Independent Director as laid down in the Act and Regulation 16(1 )(b) of the Listing Regulations.

 Positive Attributes: In addition to the duties as prescribed under the Act, the Directors on the Board of the Company are also expected to demonstrate high standards of ethical behavior, strong interpersonal and communication skills and soundness of judgment.
 Independent Directors are also expected to abide by the Code for Independent Directors as outlined in Schedule IV to the Act.